 What to Expect at Your First Visit

-During your initial team visit, you will be meeting with several dedicated specialists.
-Our Craniofacial Nurse Coordinator will reach out to you prior to your visit to let you know what to expect, get some initial information, and make your visit more efficient.
-Because you will be seeing multiple specialists throughout the day, your initial visit will likely take approximately three hours.
-We want to avoid unnecessary delays or repetition, so don’t forget to bring all of your child’s medical records, including the names of all individuals involved in your child’s health care and all medical reports, X-rays, and CT scans or MRIs.
+During your initial team visit, you will be meeting with several specialists.
+Our craniofacial nurse coordinator will contact you before your visit to let you know what to expect, get some initial information, and make your visit more efficient.
+Because you will see multiple specialists throughout the day, your first visit may take as long as three hours.

 After your visit, all the specialists will meet in a care conference.
-This allows for coordination of care and development of an individualized treatment plan.
-A report with the team’s recommendations is drafted and sent to you as well as your primary care pediatrician.
+This allows for the coordination of care and the development of an individualized treatment plan.
+A report with the team’s recommendations is drafted and sent to you and your primary care pediatrician.